David-YY-Berger/David-YY-Berger/README.md

-Hi, I’m @David-YY-Berger
+Shalom!
+My name is @David-YY-Berger <br />
-I'm currently studying at Mechon Lev in Jerusalem, Israel My email is davidberger2448@gmail.com
+I'm currently studying Computer Science Mechon Lev in Jerusalem, Israel <br />
+My email is davidberger2448@gmail.com <br />

 <!---
 David-YY-Berger/David-YY-Berger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.